 Planning a day at Animal Kingdom?
 Then be sure to check out this guide to the Animal Kingdom quick service options!
 No park day would be complete without food, but don’t settle for the first thing you see.
 One of my favorite things about Disney is the food (especially after eating at other theme parks and seeing the difference!), so I highly recommend you planning your meals and snacks ahead of time to make sure you have the best of the best while in the park.
+Make sure to check out the Official Animal Kingdom Map so you know where to everything is located around the park.

 Below I’ll walk you through my top picks and the places to avoid so that you can enjoy the best food and drinks Animal Kingdom has to offer.Animal Kingdom has some of the best food at Walt Disney World, and their quick service is no exception!
 Quick service is food that you order up at the counter and then take with you to sit down and eat, which differs from full service restaurants that have dedicated wait staff.
-There’s also a guide to Animal Kingdom’s full service restaurants, if you want a little bit of everything in your trip.
+There’s also a guide to Animal Kingdom’s Table service restaurants, if you want a little bit of everything in your trip.

 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!